nf3lix/known-keys/README.md

 false positive.
 Likewise, there is no reason to delete a known public key.

 The Cuckoo filter is another data structure that, depending on the error rate, allows for more performant write and check operations than a Bloom filter.
-According to [2], a Cuckoo filter requires less memory per element than a Bloom filter for error rates greater than 3%.
+According to [[2]](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf), a Cuckoo filter requires less memory per element than a Bloom filter for error rates greater than <3%.
 Check operations are more performant with a Cuckoo filter than with a Bloom filter.
 Additionally, deleting elements from a Cuckoo filter is possible.
-However, the throughput of insert operations decreases as the number of elements already in the filter increases.
-[2]
+However, the throughput of insert operations decreases as the number of elements already in the filter increases. [[2]](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf)

-As a follow-up task, a comparison of both data structures for the use case should be conducted.
+As a follow-up task to this project, a comparison of both data structures for the use case should be conducted.

-## What store in the filter?
+## What to store in the filter?
-An RSA private key `(m, e, d)` consists of the modulus `m`, the public exponent `e`, and the private exponent `d`.
+RSA private keys `(m, e, d)` consists of the modulus `m`, the public exponent `e`, and the private exponent `d`.
 The public key contains only `(m, e)`, which is the relevant information for the Known Keys Database.
 For the public exponent, the value 65537 is very often used.
 Since only probabilistic values are provided due to the limitations mentioned before, storing `d` is considered unnecessary overhead and is thus omitted.
 When storing an RSA public key,